 intuo as the vehicle of change

 At intuo we firmly believe in these three pillars.
 Changing towards a company that can tackle these three components is not an easy task, and we believe our platform can be the vehicle of change.
 By helping you focus on coaching, through continuous feedback and frequent one-on-one’s, we can support employees in their search for Mastery.
 Aligning personal objectives, with the company’s strategy focuses on finding purpose.
-Giving them the reigns to their career allows you to step away from top-down management, and move towards self-steering teams.
+Giving them the reigns to their career allows you to step away from top-down management, and move towards empowered employees.

 It worked for my man Jebby, and it has worked for years, but that’s irrelevant.
 When it comes to down to it, there’s only one question you should be asking yourself: “Is this still working for me?”.